Does Renters Insurance Cover Temporary Relocation?

 Take a look at a few different kinds of additional living expenses that loss of use coverage helps pay for:

-Generally, if your option is to stay somewhere you won’t have access to a kitchen, you can be reimbursed for the cost of eating at restaurants.
+Generally, if your option is to stay somewhere you won’t have access to a kitchen, you can be reimbursed for the cost of eating at restaurants while you have been temporarily relocated.
 This is because it’s considered an additional expense.

-If you have to use a laundromat to do your laundry when you usually had access to an in-unit washer and dryer, that could qualify as an additional expense.
+If you've been temporarily relocated and have to use a laundromat to do your laundry when you usually had access to an in-unit washer and dryer, that could qualify as an additional expense.

 Get Temporary Relocation Coverage With American Family Today